-Many of you have probably read my credentials or have heard that over the last 35 years my journey has expanded from being a therapist working with children and their families to being a teacher and administrator in classical Christian schools, as well as a few years in homeschooling.
+Many of you have read my credentials or have heard that over the last 37 years my journey has expanded from being a therapist working with children and their families to being a teacher and administrator in classical Christian schools, as well as a few years in homeschooling.
 Since 2009, I’ve had the privilege of working with students, families, and schools through Equipping Minds to provide hope.

-Then God placed an educator in our path who came to our home for the assessment and said, “There is so much in there that wants to get out… I think our school would be perfect for Clayton.”
+Then God placed an educator in our path who came to our home for an assessment and said, “There is so much in there that wants to get out… I think our school would be perfect for Clayton.”
 This was a classical Christian school in Fletcher, NC, Veritas Christian Academy.
-He had an exceptional year and scored a 99% on his phonemic awareness test.
+He had an exceptional kindergarten year and scored a 99% on his phonemic awareness test.
 However, at the end of the 2nd grade, his reading and spelling were still laborious.
 That’s when I was sitting at the Georgia Dyslexia Conference and heard Clayton’s struggles described perfectly.
 I heard on that day that there was hope.

 This led me to further my research and training in the area of neuroscience and cognitive developmental therapy.
 My husband, who is also an educator, and I went through cognitive development training which focuses on developing the underlying cognitive functions necessary to read, comprehend, remember, and process information.
-Clayton went through an additional 60 hours of cognitive development training which increased his processing speed and his working memory.
+Clayton went through an additional 60 hours of cognitive development therapy which increased his processing speed and his working memory.
 For the first time, he was reading for pleasure!

 Clayton wrote this poem during finals week just days before completing his undergraduate degree: